syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to format top and bottom rank percentage in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Top%20To%20Bottom%20Percent).

 The following screenshot represents the Excel file generated with TopBottom conditional format with `Percent` value set to 50 in XlsIO.

 ![Top or Bottom conditional format](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img6.png)